garrandall/popular-music-data/tracks/i-get-it-in-omarion-gucci-mane.md

 I done got them dreads braided up, hair long, long
-And I'm with a red don, that don't want to leave her thong on Its too big, its too wide, it wont fit but
+And I'm with a red don, that don't want to leave her thong on Its too big, its too wide, it won't fit but

 I get it in, I get it in
 I get it in, I get up in the game